Fact-checked by the onlinepaydaynews.com editorial team

 States With Additional Protections

 California, New Jersey, and Vermont have state-level laws that limit certain arbitration clauses in consumer contracts.
-However, under the Federal Arbitration Act (FAA), federal law generally preempts state restrictions — meaning most of these protections are narrower than borrowers assume.
+Under the Federal Arbitration Act (FAA), federal law generally preempts state restrictions, meaning most of these protections are narrower than borrowers assume.
 The Federal Arbitration Act at 9 U.S.C. § 2 establishes that written arbitration agreements are “valid, irrevocable, and enforceable” unless general contract defenses apply.

-Understanding the full landscape of predatory contract terms is part of recognizing an unfair deal early.
-Our guide on predatory vs. fair lending covers what to look for before you sign.
+Understanding the full range of predatory contract terms is part of recognizing an unfair deal before you sign.
+Our guide on predatory vs. fair lending covers what to look for in any loan agreement.

 Key Takeaway: Most loan arbitration clauses include an opt-out window of 30–60 days, but fewer than 10% of eligible borrowers exercise it, per Pew Charitable Trusts research.
 Acting immediately after signing is the only reliable way to preserve court access.